 If you're visiting Maryland, Virginia, or Washington, D.C. this April, you could spend the day helping out a local community.
 If, however, you're looking for a bit more fun on this environmental holiday, you can also attend one of many events happening in the region to raise money for environmental causes.

-The Smithsonian's National Zoo will commemorate Earth Day with green-themed activities from 10 a.m. to 2 p.m. on April 21, 2018.
-During the "Earth Optimism Day" celebration, you can get gardening tips from expert horticulturists, take a tour of the Zoo's green facilities, attend special demonstrations, or take a ride to the zoo sustainably as part of the Bike to the Zoo event.
+The Smithsonian's National Zoo will commemorate Earth Day with green-themed activities from 10 a.m. to 2 p.m. on April 22, 2018.
+During the "Earth Optimism Day" celebration, you can sample bird-friendly coffee, learn about conservation, attend special demonstrations, and talk to green leaders in the community.

-From 10 a.m. to 2 p.m. on Saturday, April 28, 2018, the city of Alexandria with host its 25th annual Alexandria Earth Day Festival on the Lenny Harris Memorial Fields at Braddock Park.
-Featuring upcyling showcases, special exhibits and demonstrations, local food, and a ton of great activities and games, you're sure to enjoy your day learning about how the people of Alexandria give back to the planet year-round.
+From 10 a.m. to 2 p.m. on Saturday, April 27, 2019, the city of Alexandria with host its annual Alexandria Earth Day Festival on the Lenny Harris Memorial Fields at Braddock Park.
+Featuring a fashion show with recycled materials, special exhibits and demonstrations, local food, and a ton of great activities and games, you're sure to enjoy your day learning about how the people of Alexandria give back to the planet year-round.

 Many community organizers treat the entire month as an opportunity to celebrate the planet by giving back.

 Meanwhile, in Maryland, Montgomery County celebrates Earth Day with volunteer activities hosted by parks, nonprofit and community groups, businesses, schools, and clubs every day of the month.
 You can sign up for a neighborhood cleanup project or create your own environmental initiative to tackle in your community.
-Highlights from the month include the Potomac Watershed Cleanup's 30th anniversary on April 14, the Anacostia Watershed Earth Day Cleanup on April 21, and the Earth Day Festival at the Brookside Gardens on April 22.
+Highlights from the month include the Potomac Watershed Cleanup on April 13, the Anacostia Watershed Earth Day Cleanup on April 13, and the Montgomery County GreenFest at Brookside Gardens on April 28.